riscvarchive/riscv-poky/README.md

 Getting Started
 ---------------

+** The current version only supports the Spike ISA simulator; QEMU is unsupported as it does not support the new privileged ISA yet.
+If you need QEMU, please use the January-2015 release for now.
+We anticipate this problem to be resolved within the next weeks.  **

 To get started, clone the `usb-bar/riscv-poky` repository (poky is the name of the distribution that Yocto generates):

 >```